 One method that has succeeded in increasing organic matter is no-till farming.
 In no-till, the tillage is replaced by herbicides or organic practices to manage weeds, and herbicides or crimping to terminate cover crops, and thus quantities of plant residue are left on the field.
 Most importantly, when the soil is not opened up, the microbes are deprived of oxygen and are slow to make use of the fuel in the organic matter.
 How does the organic matter get into the soil?
 How much organic matter might be contributed by the roots versus the aboveground portions of the plant, its “shoot”?
 How long does this season’s organic matter last in the soil?
 Is there a way to figure out where the carbon from the plant ends up after the plant dies?

 There is.
 Researchers can essentially mark the carbon in carbon dioxide, feed it into the plant’s leaves, and detect it in plant residue and the environment afterward.
 This is done using rare variants of carbon.
 A well known carbon variant is carbon fourteen, abbreviated 14C, the same type of carbon at the heart of radiocarbon dating.
-The number 14 signifies that it has fourteen neutrons in the nucleus rather than the usual twelve, and this makes it radioactive.
+The number 14 signifies that its nucleus consists of fourteen major particles, six protons and eight neutrons, two more neutrons than usual.
+The pair of extra neutrons makes it radioactive.
 In carefully controlled laboratory experiments a researcher can use chemical compounds made with radioactive 14C in biological systems to discern with high sensitivity how the compounds move and where they end up, using techniques for detecting radioactivity.
 For open field experiments, though, researchers take advantage of a lesser known carbon variant, 13C.
-Its thirteen neutrons make its nucleus stable, so it can be handled without so much as gloves.
+Its six protons and seven neutrons make the nucleus stable, so it can be handled without so much as gloves.

 The non-radioactive 13C atoms are detected using a machine known as the mass spectrometer.
 The researcher takes a sample and burns it to turn the carbon back into carbon dioxide.
 The mass spectrometer gives the carbon dioxide molecules a charge and then shoots them through a magnetic field, which makes them curve toward a detector as they pass.
 A sample’s carbon dioxide will always contain a mix of regular and 13C.
 The extra neutron makes 13C heavier than the regular carbon, and that causes a carbon dioxide molecule made from it to travel slightly farther along the detector than an ordinary carbon dioxide molecule.
 The researcher records the proportion of heavy versus regular carbon in the various samples, and then with the appropriate bookkeeping determines exactly how much of the carbon dioxide that was originally applied has ended up in the samples of interest.